DerDanilo/seafile-community-manual/docs/installation/reverseproxy-webserver.md

 ---

-# What is the Nginx web server?
+# What is Nginx web server (reverse proxy)?
-Nginx is a web server, which we will use as a reverse proxy.
-In this mode incoming requests can distributed to several services, in our case to the seafile and seahub services.
+Nginx is a web server, which we will use as a (local) reverse proxy.
+In this mode incoming requests can distributed to several services, in our case to the Seafile, Seahub and SeaDav services.
 Furthermore Nginx can secure the connection to the browsers or clients providing encryption through TLS protocol a.s.o.

-Please check the [Wikipedia page](https://en.wikipedia.org/wiki/nginx) for further information.
+If you want further information please check the [Wikipedia page](https://en.wikipedia.org/wiki/nginx) for further information.

 # Tasks
 * Install Nginx